 Research in a Nutshell

 In wilderness therapy research, data on clients post-discharge is lacking.
-To fill this gap, we poured enormous energy and resources into following up with families 6 and 18 months, as well as 3 years post-discharge.
-As a result we saw strong response rates, which allows us to conduct sophisticated analyses and provide evidence for the field regarding the long-term effectiveness of wilderness therapy.
-Our follow-up research (6, 18 months and 3 years after graduation) suggests that clients are maintaining progress and are able to generalize the skills they learned during treatment at Evoke.
+To fill this gap, we poured enormous energy and resources into following up with families 6 months, 18 months, and 3 years post-discharge.
+As a result, we saw strong response rates, which allowed us to conduct sophisticated analyses and provide evidence for the field regarding the long-term effectiveness of wilderness therapy.
+This follow-up research suggests that clients maintain progress and are able to generalize the skills they learned during treatment at Evoke.
 These exciting results validate the overwhelming positive anecdotal testimonials we have received over the years from parents and their children.
-Evoke is committed to evaluating outcomes, and is the only wilderness program that has completed a 3 year follow-up with their participants.
+Evoke is committed to evaluating outcomes, and is the only wilderness program that has completed a 3-year follow-up with their participants.

-Statistically and Clinically Significant Change Occurs Over the Course of the Program
+Statistically and Clinically Significant Change Occurs During the Program